R v Wholesale Travel Group Inc: Ruling

 The Court unanimously held that offences for which the mens rea is not necessary (as in cases of reglementary offences (See R v Sault Ste-Marie (City of)) do not violate s.
 7 of the Charter when a due diligence defence demonstrated by preponderance of evidence (s.
 37.3(2)(a) and (b)) is available, but that the "timely retraction" provisions of s.
 37.3(2)(c) and (d) did infringe s.
 7 and could not be saved under s.1.

 The Court however was divided on whether a reversal of onus onto the accused in s.
 37.3(2) was constitutional.
 The majority (Lamer with LaForest, Sopinka, Gonthier, McLachlin, Stevenson, and Iacobucci) held that the reverse onus infringed s.11(d) of the Charter.
 However, only four of the seven held that it could not be saved under s.
 1. Since the remaining 2 judges (L'Heureux-Dube and Cory) found the reversal of onus did not violate s.
-11(d), a majority was had by those that argued a reversal of onus was constitutionally justifiable by a 5 to 4 margin.
+11(d), the majority view was held by those that argued a reversal of onus was constitutionally justifiable by a 5 to 4 margin.